Kellegram/my-firefox-setup/README.md

 ## Changelog:
+**14/04/2021
+- Disable the edit menu for adding bookmarks

 **12/04/2021**
 - Fixed a typo that prevented the PiP rule from applying
 - Added a rule that ensures expected behaviour of context menu when using certain window managers.